dnum-mi/basegun/backend/README.md

 ### With Docker
 1. Create variable HTTP_PROXY in your shell for the Ministry proxy
-2. Build image `docker build --target web -t basegun-back:dev .` If you are in a network blocked with proxy, remember to add arg `--build-arg https_proxy=http://username:passwd@proxy-ip:port`
+2. Build image `docker build --target web -t basegun-back:dev .` If you are in a network blocked with proxy, remember to add arg `--build_arg http_proxy --build-arg https_proxy` where `http_proxy, https_proxy` are variables already set in your env.

 ## Run